minz328/minz328.github.io/_pages/about.md

 **👋 Short Bio**

 <div style="background-color: #f8f9fa; border-radius: 8px; padding: 1rem 1.2rem; margin-bottom: 1rem;">
 Hi there, I am Ming Zhao, a third-year Ph.D. student in the School of Computing at the <a href="https://www.unl.edu/">University of Nebraska-Lincoln</a>, supervised by <a href="https://liuqiang12040913.github.io/index.html">Dr. Qiang Liu</a>.
-Prior to joining UNL, I obtained my M.S. and B.S. degrees in Telecommunications Engineering from <a href="https://en.xidian.edu.cn/">Xidian University</a> in 2023 and 2020, respectively.
+Prior to joining UNL, I obtained my M.E. and B.E. degrees in Telecommunications Engineering from <a href="https://en.xidian.edu.cn/">Xidian University</a> in 2023 and 2020, respectively.
 My research interests include Wireless Communication, Reinforcement Learning, Edge Computing, and Computer Networks.
 </div>

 **🎓 Education**